Protecting the Rights of Injured Construction Workers in Georgia

 | Cause of Accident | Examples | Legal Considerations |

-| Falling Objects | Tools, debris, construction materials | Contractor & site owner liability |
+| Falling Objects | Tools, debris, unsecured materials | Site safety failures |

-| Machinery Accidents | Cranes, forklifts, power tools | Workers’ comp + product liability |
+| Machinery Accidents | Cranes, forklifts, power tools | Third-party liability or defective equipment |

-| Electrocution | Exposed wires, faulty equipment | Negligence & OSHA violations |
+| Electrocution | Exposed wiring, faulty equipment | Negligence and safety violations |

-| Trench & Collapse Accidents | Unsafe excavation, poor shoring | Contractor negligence |
+| Trench or Structural Collapse | Unsafe excavation or shoring | Contractor negligence |

-| Slip & Trip Hazards | Uneven surfaces, debris, spills | Premises & site liability |
+| Slip and Trip Hazards | Uneven surfaces, debris, spills | Premises liability |

-| Toxic Exposure | Asbestos, chemicals, fumes | Workers’ comp + negligence claims |
+| Toxic Exposure | Chemicals, fumes, asbestos | Workers’ comp and third-party claims |

 Common Construction Accident Injuries